What role does the board play in government relations?

 While government engagement can be intimidating for many boards, the same key functions of governance, risk, strategy and finance all apply to government engagement, lobbying, advocacy and campaigning.
 For smaller organisations with an active board, it is perfectly reasonable to have board members engaged and participating in government engagement activities, likewise for any working boards.
 In the end, government engagement works best when every department in an organisation from the board down is working as a whole towards a common, clearly defined objective.

-About the author: Neil Pharaoh has spent most of his voluntary and professional life in and around social purpose organisations, government, public policy and advocacy.
-Neil has been behind many leading social policy and advocacy campaigns on gender rights, equality, medical research and education, and ran for Parliament in Victoria in 2014 and 2018.
-He regularly runs workshops and advocacy sessions and advises leading social purpose organisations on their government engagement strategy and systems. @neilpharaoh on LinkedIn, Twitter, Instagram and Facebook.
+About the author: Neil Pharaoh has spent most of his voluntary and professional life in and around social purpose organisations, government, public policy, and advocacy.
+Neil has been behind many leading social policy and advocacy campaigns on gender rights, equality, medical research, and education, and ran for Parliament in Victoria in 2014 and 2018.
+Neil is co-founder and director of Tanck, which focuses on better engagement with government, and regularly runs workshops and advocacy sessions and advises leading social purpose organisations on their government engagement strategy and systems.

 Happenings on the hill is a fortnightly column focusing on all things politics, policy, campaigns and advocacy.
 Stay tuned for updates around political trends and elections, lobbying and advocacy news, and hints, tips and ideas on government engagement that are specifically written for the social purpose/for purpose sector.